jonathan-vella/architecting-for-success/105-Well Architected/wds/04-AWAF Solution Presentation/01_solution_architecture.md

 **Overview**

-Your team will now practice as if you were delivering a pitch to the customer.
-The findings and recommendations for each cross-functional area should be presented by one of the team members.
-One person should also take on the role of wrapping up and summarizing the recommendations in a holistic way.
+Your team will now design one or more solution architecture diagrams which will delivered as part of your pitch to the customer.
+The key findings and recommendations for each cross-functional area should be represented in your diagrams.
+One person should also take on the role of summarizing the solution diagrams in a holistic way.

 **Duration:** 1hr 15minutes